JimmyPun610/BarcodeScanner.Mobile/README.md

             return base.FinishedLaunching(app, options);
 ```

+5. Set Linker Behavior to Link SDK assemblies only

 ## Scan from Camera

 #### 1. Set support barcode format (Default is all), call it before you start to init CameraView